**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 • Post-Shark Tank:

-• Increased Sales: After the “Shark Tank” episode aired, sales increased exponentially, and the company quickly evolved into nationally known.
+• Increased Sales: After the “Shark Tank” episode aired, sales increased exponentially, and the company quickly became nationally known.

 • Million-Dollar Business: The company’s idea grew into a million-dollar business, fueled by their success on the show.